arman-hk/gpt-2/README.md

 ### Ideas and phil:
 - JAX functional style: immutable pytrees, pure functions, and explicit state threading. (will expand on this later)
-- Education: did this project to better understand `jax` programming, implement gpt-2 from scratch, and code as clear, performant, compact, and readable as possible so others can also use it as an educational resource.
+- Education: did this project to better understand `jax` programming, implement gpt-2 from scratch, and code as clear and compact as possible so others can also see this as an educational resource.

 ### WIP:
 - [ ] train with TPUs